emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites player is nice, but overall site UI could be improved. ⚠️
 1. Has built in subs for most content + allows adjustments or adding own. ✔️
 1. It has movies, shows and anime. ✔️
-1. Has history and watchlists, and you can login to sync them across devices. ✔️
+1. Has history and watch lists, and you can login to sync them across devices. ✔️
 1. Has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️